-(2) If the policy is written to complement underlying basic hospital expense and basic medical-surgical expense coverage, the deductible may be increased by the amount of the benefits provided by the underlying coverage.

-(3) The minimum benefits required by 7G(1) may be subject to all applicable deductibles, coinsurance and general policy exceptions and limitations.
-An individual basic medical expense policy may also have special or internal limitations for prescription drugs, nursing facilities, intensive care facilities, mental health treatment, alcohol or substance abuse treatment, transplants, experimental treatments, mandated benefits required by law and those services covered under 7G(1)(g) and other such special or internal limitations as are authorized or approved by the commissioner.
-Except as authorized by this subsection through the application of special or internal limitations, anindividual basic medical expense policy must be designed to cover, after any deductibles or coinsurance provisions are met, the usual customary and reasonable charges, as determined consistently by the carrier and as subject to approval by the commissioner, or another rate agreed to between the insurer and provider, for covered services up to the lifetime policy maximum.

-H. Disability Income Protection Coverage
+C. Disability Income Protection Coverage

-“Disability income protection coverage” is a policy that provides for periodic payments, weekly or monthly, for a specified period during the continuance of disability resulting from either sickness or injury or a combination of them that:
+“Disability income protection coverage” is a policy that provides for periodic payments, no less frequently than monthly, for a specified period during the continuance of disability resulting from either sickness or injury or a combination of them that:

-(1) Provides that periodic payments that are payable at ages after sixty-two (62) and reduced solely on the basis of age are at least fifty percent (50%) of amounts payable immediately prior to sixty-two (62);
+(1) Provides that a plan is prohibited from reducing periodic payments based on age, except that a plan may reduce periodic payments provided that such reductions do not take place until the individual has reached full retirement age, as defined under the federal Social Security Act, to receive Social Security benefits;

+Drafting Note: Age 62 was removed so that retirement age would align with the federal Social Security Act full retirement age.

 (2) Contains an elimination period no greater than:

-(a)
+(a) Fifty percent (50%) of the benefit period in the case of coverage providing a benefit of one hundred and eighty (180) days or less;

-Ninety (90) days in the case of a coverage providing a benefit of one year or less;
+(b) Ninety (90) days in the case of a coverage providing a benefit of one hundred and eighty (180) days to one year;

-(b) One hundred and eighty (180) days in the case of coverage providing a benefit of more than one year but not greater than two (2) years; or
+(c) One hundred and eighty (180) days in the case of coverage providing a benefit of more than one year but not greater than two (2) years; or

-(c) Three hundred sixty five (365) days in all other cases during the continuance of disability resulting from sickness or injury;
+(d) Three hundred and sixty five (365) days in all other cases during the continuance of disability resulting from sickness or injury;

-(3) Has a maximum period of time for which it is payable during disability of at least six (6) months except in the case of a policy covering disability arising out of pregnancy, childbirth or miscarriage in which case the period for the disability may be one month.
-No reduction in benefits shall be put into effect because of an increase in Social Security or similar benefits during a benefit period.
-Section 7F does not apply to those policies providing business buy-out coverage;
+(3) Has a period of time of at least three (3) months for which it is payable during disability.
+No reduction in benefits shall be put into effect because of an increase in Social Security or similar benefits during a benefit period; and

-(4) Where a policy provides total disability benefits and partial disability benefits, only one elimination period may be required.
+(4) Where a policy provides both total disability benefits and partial disability benefits, only one elimination period may be required.

-I. Accident Only Coverage
+D. Accident Only Coverage

-“Accident only coverage” is a policy that provides coverage, singly or in combination, for death, dismemberment, disability or hospital and medical care caused by accident.
-Accidental death and double dismemberment amounts under the policy shall be at least [$1,000] and a single dismemberment amount shall be at least [$500].
+“Accident only coverage” is a policy that provides coverage, singly or in combination, for death, dismemberment, disability, injury, or hospital and medical care caused by accident.
+Accidental death and double dismemberment amounts under the policy shall be at least $[X] and a single dismemberment amount shall be at least $[X].

-J. Specified Disease Coverage
+E. Specified Disease Coverage

 (1) “Specified disease coverage” pays benefits for the diagnosis and treatment of a specifically named disease or diseases.
-A specified disease policy must meet the following rules and one of the following sets of minimum standards for benefits:
+A specified disease policy must meet the following rules in paragraph (2) and one of the following sets of minimum standards for benefits:

 (a) Insurance covering cancer only or cancer in conjunction with other conditions or diseases must meet the standards of Paragraph (4), (5) or (6) of this subsection.